metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/simulink.rst

 Simulink
 ========

-The Simulink domain support allows Simulink models to be added to components and executed as part of a test bench.
+The Simulink domain support allows Simulink models to be added to Components and executed as part of a test bench.
 Simulink support requires an installed copy of MATLAB and Simulink.